shopinvader/documentation/data/doc_pages/en/odoo-developper/odoo-pip-installation.md

 ## Alternative installation methods

-If you wish to install odoo separataly from a docker image you can do so following the following instructions:
+If you wish to install odoo separately from a docker image you can do so following the following instructions:

 **Please note that Shopinvader can be setup and hosted by [Acsone](https://www.acsone.eu/page/homepage) or [Akretion](https://akretion.com/en)!**